September 30, 2023

 Abbey Road album cover

-By 1969 The Beatles were out of gas; tired of each other and the media circus that surrounded them.
-John and Yoko wanted to move to America and pursue experimental music, Paul and George were ready for solo careers.
-Ringo, as usual, had no burning desire to do anything.
+By 1969 The Beatles were nearing the end, tired of each other and the media circus that surrounded them.
+John Lennon and Yoko Ono wanted to move to America, Paul McCartney and George Harrison were ready for solo careers.

 Paul McCartney and George Harrison in Abbey Road studios